|Nutritional Guidelines (per serving)|

 Once clean, spread out in an even layer on a cookie sheet and allow to dry.
 Drying outdoors in direct sunlight is a good method.
 Seeds can be patted dry, but roast much better when they are completely dry.

-Once done, allow seeds to cool completely before shelling and eating.
+Once done, allow seeds to cool completely before eating.